Gian132004/Indi-Proj/README.md

-# Engine Calculator
+# MotoRun

-A new Flutter project.
+A Flutter application for calculating engine displacement, compression ratio, and top speed with precision.

 ## Getting Started